UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 SERVICES FOR PERSONS WITH HIV/AIDS

-The Student Health Center will provide students with:
+UHS will provide students with:

-medical care for routine medical problems; and
+students who are otherwise eligible to receive UHS services may receive medical care for routine medical problems;

 general information about HIV/AIDS; and